Toi music

 Toi music (Той) is a genre of popular folk music originated from Central Asia.
 This genre of music is popular in countries like Uzbekistan, Kazakhstan and Kyrgyzstan.

 Etymology

 The meanings of toi or tой in several Turkic languages are either celebration, gathering, or wedding.
-This is due to the fact that toi music usually played at social gatherings, where toi musicians usually invited to perform in it.
+This is because toi music usually played at social gatherings, where toi musicians usually invited to perform in it.